i-pi/i-pi/CONTRIBUTING.md

 Currently, we require the use of `black` as formatter and linter.
 We also ask for the usage of `flake8` for syntactic checks, which is also part of linting.

-In most systems, both packages can be easily installed using `pip`.
+We use [`tox`](https://tox.wiki/) to drive linting, testing, and the docs build.
+Install it once with `pip install tox`.
 BEFORE proceeding to a pull request, the minimal requirement is that you run

 ```
-$ make lint
+$ tox -e lint     # check formatting and run flake8
-$ make pretty
+$ tox -e format   # auto-format the codebase with black
 ```

 This will ensure the formatting and linting requirement are applied in the whole directory tree.
 Please resolve any warnings or errors that may appear.
 Your commit will not pass the CI tests otherwise.

+Other useful environments: `tox -e unit`, `tox -e regtests`, `tox -e examples`, `tox -e docs`.
+Run `tox list` to see them all.

 For a more flexible setup, we also provide the script `i-pi-style`, for which instructions can be obtained by typing